CrashCash/FlashAirScripts/README.md

   `sdput Nozzle_Cone.gcode LPT_Spool.gcode`

   Note that to create a directory, you just specify it, and if it doesn't exist, it will be created.
-You can only do one level at a time.
+Also note that you can only do one level at a time.

   `sdput -d gcode LPT_Spool.gcode` creates the "gcode" directory and puts the "LPT_Spool.gcode" file in it.